maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 Note that on power-up, the device performs a reset but also prints its name (SSoS).
-So a CLEAR-AND-HOME as a first command makes sense.
+So a CLEAR-AND-HOME (or a RESET) as a first command makes sense.

 #### Example